 (b) Proposals must be submitted via Grants.gov (not via SAMS Domestic).
 Grants.gov registration requires a DUNS number and active SAM.gov registration.
 If you are new to PRM funding, the Grants.gov registration process can be complicated.
 We urge you to refer to PRM’s General NGO Guidelines “New to PRM Funding” section for information and resources to help ensure that the application process runs smoothly.
 PRM also strongly encourages organizations that have received funding from PRM in the past to read this section as a refresher.
-Applicants may also refer to the “Applicant Resources” tools and tips page on Grants.gov for complete details on requirements.
+Applicants may also refer to the “For Applicants” page on Grants.gov for complete details on requirements.

 (c) Do not wait until the deadline to submit your application on Grants.gov.
 Organizations not registered with Grants.gov should register well in advance of the deadline as it can take up to two weeks to finalize registration (sometimes longer for non-U.S. based NGOs to get the required registration numbers).
 We also recommend that organizations, particularly first-time applicants, submit applications via Grants.gov no later than one week before the deadline to avoid last-minute technical difficulties that could result in an application not being considered.
 PRM partners must maintain an active SAM registration with current information at all times during which they have an active federal award or an application under consideration by PRM or any federal agency.

 (d) When registering with Grants.gov, organizations must designate points of contact and Authorized Organization Representatives (AORs).
-Organizations based outside the United States must also request and receive an NCAGE code prior to registering with SAM.gov.
+Organizations based outside the United States must also request and receive a NATO Commercial and Government Entity (NCAGE) code prior to registering with SAM.
 Applicants experiencing technical difficulties with the SAM registration process should contact the Federal Service Desk (FSD) online or at 1-866-606-8220 (U.S.) and 1-334-206-7828 (International).